manuelgdlvh/lattice/README.md

 ## Features

-- **Projects** — register local directories as execution targets.
 - **Templates** — author schema-driven prompt templates with required and optional fields (textarea, select, multiselect, sequence-gram), plus a Jinja-rendered prompt body.
-- **Tasks** — instantiate a template against a project, fill the fields, preview the rendered prompt, and save the prompt to a markdown file.
+- **Tasks** — instantiate a template, fill the fields, preview the rendered prompt, and save the prompt to a markdown file.
 - **Settings** — read the live config and field type reference.

 All state lives on disk as flat TOML/Markdown files (no SQLite), with